偶然とは思えぬ Meaning (FF1 Japanese Explained)

 We’ll dig into exactly why the king says 「〜ぬ」 instead of 「〜ない」 further down below in Beyond the Translation.
 It’s not just a random stylistic choice.

-You’ll encounter 『思える』 frequently in everyday Japanese whenever someone describes how something seems, appears, or comes across.
+『思える』 itself is common enough that you’ll run into it constantly, especially whenever someone describes how something seems, appears, or comes across.

-Note: Rather than meaning 「I am able to think」, 『思える』 developed the meaning 「to seem」 or 「to appear like」.
+Note: Rather than meaning 「can think」, 『思える』 developed the meaning 「to seem」 or 「to appear like」.
 The impression comes to you naturally rather than being something you consciously decide.

 Build Japanese Sentences